Skulk Model Store

 node_cache_path: ~/.skulk/staging

-cleanup_on_deactivate: false
+cleanup_on_deactivate: true

 node_overrides: